 - Sizes, connectivity and special editions bump up price

-The Apple Watch 7 debuted on September 14, 2021, with an on-sale date of October 15.
-It comes in the usual small and large sizes, although these have been slightly expanded to 41mm and 45mm.
+The Apple Watch 7 debuted on September 14 2021, with an on-sale date of October 15.
+It arrived in the usual small and large sizes, although slightly expanded to 41mm and 45mm.

-There are also Apple Watch Nike Edition and Hermès variants of the Series 7, with the prices of those going up quite dramatically.
+There are also Apple Watch Nike Edition and Hermès variants of the Series 7 to consider, with the prices of those going up quite dramatically.

-It's available in five new aluminum finishes: Midnight (black), Starlight (gray), Green, Blue, and (PRODUCT)RED.
-There are also three new Nike Sport Loop colors, as well as new Apple Watch Hermès bands.
+The Watch 7 launched in five new aluminum finishes: Midnight (black), Starlight (gray), Green, Blue, and (PRODUCT)RED.
+There were also three new Nike Sport Loop colors, as well as new Apple Watch Hermès bands.

 Apple Watch 7 design and display

 - Additional always-on display features

 The Apple Watch design is probably the only change you’d notice when comparing this model to the Watch 6 or Watch SE – it’s slightly larger in the frame, and the display is around 20% bigger than on the older models (and a heckuva lot bigger than on the bezel-heavy Watch Series 3).

 What you won’t be able to discern when holding it for the first time is the improved robustness – with IP6X on board, this watch is now essentially dustproof as well as waterproof (to WR50, for open water swimming and dives), meaning dirt and other damaging particles can’t get under the frame.